iklotzko/priorityze/README.md

 pwd : p123

 For the moment we'll use that for all db stuff, as the project matures--and our knowledge of mongo increases--we will break this up into different users with different roles.

+#I recommend using nodemon to avoid having to